AnjaWer/Diffusion-of-clean-cooking-practices-in-refugee-camps/README.md

 ## Summary
 This model was developed as part of my MSc thesis at the Engineering and Policy Analysis program at Delft University of Technology.
 The model represents a refugee camp with household agents who are connected by a social network.
-Adapted from innovation diffusion theory, the agents go through five decision stages, deciding whether or not to adopt and keep using clean cooking fuels.
+Grounded in innovation diffusion theory and a case study, the agents go through five decision stages, ultimately deciding whether or not to adopt and keep using clean cooking fuels.
+In each stage they face different adoption barriers.
 The aim is to analyse the impact of different interventions on the adoption of clean cooking fuels in refugee camps under a wider range of scenarios.

 The exploratory analysis of the model outcomes uses the EMA workbench (https://emaworkbench.readthedocs.io/en/latest/).